AbdulbasitSaid/rust_mega_learning_project/Readme.md

-# Year Self-Learning University — System
+# The Self-Learning University — System

 **Note:** Each *Level* should take **at least 6 months**, with 1 year being a realistic pace for most learners.
 If you already have experience and can dedicate significant time (e.g., daily study blocks, weekend revision), you may progress faster.